JacksonJ97/faq-accordion-card/README.md

 ### What I learned

-In this project I practiced DOM manipulation where I used it to hide/show an accordion panel.
+In this project, I practiced DOM manipulation to hide/show an accordion panel.
 I used JavaScript to select the elements that were going to change when the click event on the accordion is fired.
-When the click event was fired, certain classes were toggled to show when the panel was open and to hide when the panel is closed.
+When the click event was fired, certain classes were toggled depending on if the panel was opened or closed.
 I also practiced positioning elements in CSS which was needed to piece together the mobile and desktop illustration.

 ## Author